vasanthseraraj/dynamic_insertion_module/README.md

 -Enable dynamic insertion of records into any database table without hardcoding the table schema or column names.

--Utilize a configuration file (JSON or XML) to define the table structure and record data.
+-Utilize a configuration file to define the table structure and record data.

 -Implement table mapping to ensure accurate field-column correspondence.